 If you don’t have an American Airlines-branded credit card, the only other way to access desirable American Airlines loyalty perks (such as early boarding, free checked bags) is by earning elite status, which requires spending a lot of money with the airline first.
 If extra airline benefits are appealing, open an airline-branded credit card to access them more easily.

-Stay at Best Western, Marriott Bonvoy, or Other Partner Hotels
+Stay at Hyatt, Marriott, or Other Partner Hotels

-Supply your AAdvantage number or choose American Airlines as your rewards-earning preference when making a reservation directly with properties belonging to six hotel chains:
+Supply your AAdvantage number or choose American Airlines as your rewards-earning preference when making a reservation directly with properties belonging to four hotel chains:

 - Hyatt Hotels and Resorts

 If you have unused rewards in your World of Hyatt, Marriott Bonvoy, IHG Rewards Club, or Wyndham Rewards account, you can turn those hotel points into AAdvantage miles.
 This may be a good option if you are trying to quickly accumulate miles for an upcoming vacation.
 Conversion rates vary among the hotel programs, so see the American Airlines website for details.